makerdao/community/governance/polls/Smart Burn Engine Parameter Reconfiguration - August 16, 2024.md

 start_date: 2024-09-16T16:00:00
 end_date: 2024-09-19T16:00:00
 ---
-# Poll: Smart Burn Engine Parameter Reconfiguration - August 16, 2024
+# Poll: Smart Burn Engine Parameter Reconfiguration - September 16, 2024

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Ecosystem team.
-This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, August 16 at 16:00 UTC.
+This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, September 16 at 16:00 UTC.

 **This is a binary vote.**